World federalism: Distinction to a world confederation

 A confederation is a union of sovereign nations, which are pursuing a common cause.
 Member states in a confederation are sometimes free to secede from the confederation.

 In a federation based on subsidiarity, nations choose to give up their sovereignty over global issues they cannot manage to a central authority empowered to manage these issues at the global level.
 Sovereignty over national issues remains with the nation.

 Different forms of federalism can be applied at the global level.

 Traditional federalism is the model adopted by the United States, in which the States relinquish their sovereignty to the federal government, which in turn represents them in front of other nations.
 It constitutes a centralized model of world federalism.

 The most decentralized model of world federalism is the confederation of States, or world confederalism, which gives the States a higher degree of power and freedom in which countries preserve their sovereignty, relinquishing to the federal authority only the powers to manage and regulate intergovernmental relationships.

-The European Union can be considered an example of such system of government, because its Member States preserve their sovereignty even though they relinquish part of it to the community's authorities in specific matters.
+The European Union can be considered an example of such a system of government, because its Member States preserve their sovereignty even though they relinquish part of it to the community's authorities in specific matters.